dharaneeshvrd/project-pim/README.md

 bash install.sh
 ```

-## Key in all the PIM configurations related to lpar, AI workload, etc in `config.ini`

 ## PIM User Role
-The user configured in the config.ini file must have either the default role `hmcsuperadmin` or a custom role that includes the following mandatory permissions.
+The user configured in the config.ini file must have either the default role `hmcsuperadmin` or mandetories permissions as listed below.

-Additionally, the user's session timeout must be set to a minimum of `120 minutes`.

-List of permissions required to perform all necessary actions.
+List of permissions required by configured user.
 - Managed System
   - Create Partitions
   - View Managed Systems